Chapter Forty One

 “That’s Nikko’s department.”

-Nikko, “Fifty million before, seventy million after.
+Nikko, “Sixty five million before, eighty five million after.
 I add family money every year, going to increase the contributions substantially, it stays untaxed in the trust.”

 “We will build another ranch, maybe two, we have to find property, modify it to our needs, find monks to work there.
 One thing we don’t need to figure out is kids to place, that list just grows.
 Our Trust has primarily helped support our free schools here in New York.
 Our educational mission has also included support to the ranches, but between the Shaolin and the Society, we just haven’t needed to contribute to operating expense.
 The new ranch will be credited to a donation by Dr. Epstein and the Trust will cover operating costs.”